 Buying too much of one thing

-If you’ve never tried a beer before, don’t buy a six-pack.
+If you have never tried a beer before, do not buy a six-pack.
 Buy one.
-If you love it, go back for more.
-The six-pack-of-regret is a universal beer-shopping experience.
+If you like it, go back for more.

 Ignoring ABV

-A 9% double IPA hits very differently than a 5% pale ale.
-If you’re planning to drink two or three beers over an evening, choose accordingly.
-Session beers (under 5%) exist for exactly this reason.
+A 9% double IPA hits differently than a 5% pale ale.
+If you plan to drink two or three beers, choose accordingly.

 Storing beer wrong